uswds/uswds-for-designers/README.md

 #### Copy the USWDS project file

-Copy the `sketch/project-files` folder to a new folder outside the `uswds-for-designers` folder and rename it.
+Copy the `sketch/uswds-project` file to a new location outside the `uswds-for-designers` folder and rename it.

 :warning: **If you leave the project file in the `uswds-for-designers` folder, it'll be overwritten if you ever grab updated files from GitHub and that's no fun.**